Mexico's central bank fumes over cash law as affront to its autonomy

 “This could end up being a Trojan Horse,” said Gabriela Siller, an economist at bank Banco Base, arguing the bill could put Banxico in the sights of international financial authorities.
 “It’s an unnecessary risk for the Bank of Mexico.”

-Reporting by Dave Graham; Additional reporting by Ana Isabel Martinez, Daina Beth Solomon and Sharay Angulo; Editing by Tom Brown
+Reporting by Dave Graham Additional reporting by Anthony Esposito, Ana Isabel Martinez, Daina Beth Solomon and Sharay Angulo; Editing by Tom Brown & Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.